 Our Hosted API is suitable for most use-cases; it uses battle-tested infrastructure and seamlessly autoscales up and down to handle even the most intense use-cases.
-But, because it is hosted remotely, there are some scenarios where it's not ideal: notably, in situations where bandwidth is constrained or where production data cannot extend beyond your local network or corporate firewall.
+But, because it is hosted remotely, there are some scenarios where it's not ideal: notably, in situations where bandwidth is constrained or where production data cannot extend beyond your local network or corporate firewall or where you need realtime inference speeds on the edge.
 In those cases, an on-premise deployment is needed.

 The Roboflow Inference server is a drop-in replacement for the Hosted Inference API that can be deployed on your own hardware.
 We have optimized it to get maximum performance from the NVIDIA Jetson line of edge-AI devices by specifically tailoring the drivers, libraries, and binaries specifically to its CPU and GPU architectures.